 Team entries are made up as a PowerPoint presentation and cover the following:

 - Aim of the project

 - How did you create the software (e.g. what language did you use)?

 - Include evidence of your software e.g. screenshots, software file or photographs of the final product

 - Design of the project (What did it look like before you started coding?
 Did you have any characters?
 How did you decide what the project was going to achieve?)

 - Reflection (How did you make decisions as a team?
 Discuss the responsibility of each member of your team.
 What steps did you take to make the software?
 Did you make any changes, if so, what changes did you make?
 What did you learn when creating the final project?)

-Shortlisted teams will then be invited to attend the Virtual Game of Codes Competition prize day hosted by School of Computer Science and Informatics at Cardiff University on Wednesday 17th March 2021, where each team will be given the opportunity to showcase their entry to academics and special guest judges.
-The best entries will receive prizes and every team will receive a Certificate of Attendance.
+Shortlisted teams will be invited to attend the Virtual Game of Codes Competition prize day hosted by School of Computer Science and Informatics at Cardiff University at 4-6pm on Thursday 22nd April 2021, where each team will be given the opportunity to showcase their entry to academics and special guest judges.
+The best entries will receive Amazon vouchers and goodie bags, and every team will receive a Certificate of Attendance.